Second Session, 43rd Parliament

 Aboriginal Affairs Committee

-Rob Botterell: Some journalists and politicos, almost always old white guys like me, are wondering who’s in charge in B.C., us or the First Nations?
-Well, spoiler alert: section 35 of the Constitution is the law.
+Rob Botterell: Some journalists and politicos, almost always old white guys like me, are wondering who’s in charge in B.C. — us or the First Nations?
+Well, spoiler alert: section 35 of the constitution is the law.
 UNDRIP is an international commitment that helps inform section 35, and DRIPA is the roadmap on how to do that work.

 Collaboration with First Nations is the law of the land.
 If you disagree, let me remind everyone in this House that since Calder, First Nations are on a 53-year winning streak in the court.
-Appealing cases like Quw’utsun and Gitxaała…
+Appealing cases like Quw’utsun and Gitxaała are just delaying, yet again, the work.

-One important way to move past denialism and get on with the hard work…
+One important way to move past denialism and get on with the hard work of reconciliation is through the Select Standing Committee on Aboriginal Affairs…

 Interjections.